MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

 **Windows Server Containers** – multiple containers run on a host with isolation provided through namespace and process isolation technologies.

-**Hyper-V Containers** – multiple containers run on a host, hoever each container is run inside of a utility virtual machine.
+**Hyper-V Containers** – multiple containers run on a host, however each container is run inside of a utility virtual machine.
 This provides kernel level isolation between a Hyper-V container, the container host, and any other containers running on the container host.

 ## Hyper-V Container PowerShell